-HOW TO ALIGN SOA based IT SYSTEMS to CHANGING STRATEGIES ?
+HOW TO ALIGN SOA based IT SYSTEMS to CHANGING BUSINESS STRATEGIES ? - (Part I)

-STEPS OF THE "GOAL-DRIVEN SOA" DEVELOPMENT PROCESS FROM REQUIREMENTS TOWARDS THE SOFTWARE IMPLEMENTATION LEVEL USING THE OMG's SoaML, BMM and MDA STANDARDS with ENTERPRISE ARCHITECT (EA) from Sparxsystems
+STEPS OF THE "GOAL-DRIVEN SOA" DEVELOPMENT PROCESS FROM REQUIREMENTS TOWARDS THE SOFTWARE IMPLEMENTATION LEVEL USING THE OPEN GROUP's TOGAF Architecture Framework and THE OMG's BMM, MDA and SoaML Standards

-It is composed of the following steps :
+The process is composed of the following methodological steps :

 Birol Berkem - Goobiz (Paris / France)

-Use case driven development processes are widely used by organizations for building IT and embedded systems.
-Such practices allow us to develop systems on the basis of the end-user scenarios that offer efficient techniques to capture requirements and to prepare test cases.
+Since more than a decade, use case driven development processes are widely used by organizations for building IT systems.
+Such practices allow them to develop systems on the basis of the end-user scenarios that offer efficient techniques to capture requirements and to prepare test cases.

 However, systems developed only with use-case (or user story) driven methods do not provide organizations with good levels of reactivity in face of changes.
-This is because they are directly structured depending on the usage scenarios rather than being structured first according to business goals (1), capabilities (2) and rules (3).
+This is because such systems are directly structured depending on the usage scenarios of their actors (end-users) rather than being structured first according to business goals (1), capabilities (2) and business rules (3).

 As a result, the resulting systems are unable to capture changes on the business needs and to propagate them coherently toward IT applications.